-Environment > Packet Screening > Add or Modify > Deliver traffic locally to the firewall and Deny traffic local-domain occur when an outside host connects to your mail port and uses your mailer to send mail from you to outside your network.
+Environment > Packet Screening > Add or Modify > Deliver traffic locally to the firewall and Deny traffic local-domain

 Specifies the domains that are allowed to receive messages from anywhere.
 You always want your local domains to be able to receive mail from anywhere, so put all your domain names on this line.